Central Oregon FUSE is now Fuse Housing Collaborative!

 We’re making it possible to develop Permanent Supportive Housing in Central Oregon by collaborating with partners to braid affordable housing and long-term supportive services into a sustainable, effective program that can be replicated across the region.

-FUSE serves individuals living in the Central Oregon CoC region: Deschutes County, Crook County, Jefferson County, and the Confederated Tribes of Warm Springs.
-The Housing Barrier Busting Fund also serves residents of Northern Klamath County.
+Fuse serves individuals living in the Central Oregon CoC region: Deschutes County, Crook County, Jefferson County, and the Confederated Tribes of Warm Springs.

 Please Note: Client eligibility and referral process varies by program.
-Due to funding constraints and the shortage of affordable housing, FUSE is only able to serve a small portion of the eligible households on our waitlist.
+Due to funding constraints and the shortage of affordable housing, Fuse is only able to serve a small portion of the eligible households on the regional Coordinated Entry System list.

 We are ending homelessness for our most vulnerable neighbors for just